Each regular season match consists of two equal halves of 20 minutes.

 Teams are comprised of four outfield players and one goalkeeper.

-In high school coed and adult coed divisions, a minimum of two females must be on the court at all times.
-If two females are not on the court, the match is forfeited.
+In adult coed divisions, a minimum of two non-males must be on the court at all times.

 A team must have three players to begin a match.
 No team may have fewer than three players on the pitch at any time.